NickDJM/accessible-menu/docs/classes/treeviewToggle.md

 Initialize will be called immediately upon creation unless `initialize: false` is passed as a parameter to the menu toggle.

-The initialize function will run [BaseMenuToggles's initialize method](baseMenuToggle.md#initialize).
+The initialize method will run [BaseMenuToggles's initialize method](baseMenuToggle.md#initialize).